 Once you have a pile of brisket bark, there are a few different ways you can enjoy them, whether doused in a barbecue sauce or added to a stew, baked bean, or beef chili recipe.

 Where to Buy Brisket Burnt Ends

 If you don't have a smoker or are not interested in making your own brisket burnt ends, you can purchase already made brisket bark.
 Several online barbecue sellers and smokehouses sell portions of burnt ends, some with sauce and some without.
 Your local barbecue restaurant may also offer the burnt ends for purchase.

 How to Store Brisket Burnt Ends

 Since the burnt ends are considered "gold," properly store any leftovers so you can enjoy them again.
 If you plan on eating them soon, wrap well and put in the refrigerator where they will keep for three to five days.
-For longer storage (about two or three months), wrap in aluminum foil and then place in a ziplock, squeezing out as much air as possible.
+For longer storage (about two or three months), wrap in aluminum foil and then place in a zip-top bag, squeezing out as much air as possible.